veronicagamo/TFG-PLAPT-Plugin/README.rst

 .. |organization| replace:: scipion-chem
-.. |repository| replace:: scipion-chem-retrosynthesis
+.. |repository| replace:: scipion-chem-plapt

 ========================================
-Retrosynthesis scipion plugin
+PLAPT Scipion Plugin
 ========================================
-**Documentation under development, sorry for the inconvenience** Scipion framework plugin for the use of retrosynthesis software tools.
+**Documentation under development, sorry for the inconvenience**

+Scipion framework plugin for ligand–protein affinity prediction using the PLAPT deep learning model.

 ========================================
 Install this plugin
 ========================================
-You will need to use `Scipion3 <https://scipion-em.github.io/docs/docs/scipion -modes/how-to-install.html>`_ to run these protocols.
+You will need to use `Scipion3 <https://scipion-em.github.io/docs/docs/scipion-modes/how-to-install.html>`_ to run these protocols.

-Aizynthfinder, is installed automatically by Scipion.
+PLAPT and its dependencies are installed automatically by the plugin.

 - **Install the stable version**